Economy of the Haudenosaunee: Relegation and integration into the modern economy

-Following the American Revolutionary War, in which most Iroquois nations allied with the British, their territories were subjected to United States incursions.
-Many Iroquois sought refuge in Canada, where approximately half the population has resided since.
-In the United States, significant portions of their lands were sold to New York speculators.
+19th century

 From the early 19th century, both nations implemented policies of relocation and confinement to reservations.
 Nonetheless, maize cultivation persisted as a key subsistence practice in some communities until mid-century, primarily managed by women, while men continued annual hunting expeditions lasting several weeks.

-Iroquois woman in deerskin ornamented with beadwork (photograph from 1898).

 Land reduction and game scarcity prompted diversification.
-Iroquois women developed handicrafts tailored to the growing tourist market, with Tuscarora artisans achieving notable success.
+Haudenosaunee women developed handicrafts tailored to the growing tourist market, with Tuscarora artisans achieving notable success.
 Proximity to Niagara Falls, a premier 19th-century attraction, enabled Tuscarora women to secure exclusive vending rights for beadwork after the War of 1812, adapting products to Victorian preferences.
 This enterprise continued for over a century.

-Many Iroquois worked on the construction of skyscrapers, from the Empire State Building to the World Trade Center.
+Many Mohawk men worked on the construction of skyscrapers, from the Empire State Building to the World Trade Center.

 Wage labor emerged as the predominant trend for men, initially in logging, metallurgy, and canoe manufacturing.
 This shift disrupted traditional gender roles; by the mid-19th century, women were increasingly marginalized economically.
-From the late 19th century, generations of Iroquois specialized in structural steelwork.
+From the late 19th century, generations of Haudenosaunee specialized in structural steelwork.
 The practice began in 1886 during construction of the Canadian Pacific Railway bridge over the St. Lawrence, where Mohawks from Kahnawake were employed in exchange for land access.
 Mohawks subsequently gained renown for contributions to skyscrapers and bridges in New York and Pittsburgh, with some drawing parallels between this mobile, high-risk labor and ancestral hunting practices.

+20th century

 In remote reservations, limited employment and education opportunities fostered poverty and reliance on government assistance by the early 20th century.
 Post-Great Depression urbanization accelerated, continuing thereafter, though migrants maintained ties through frequent visits, returns during unemployment, or retirement.
 Traditional subsistence activities like hunting, gathering, and fishing became marginal, while agriculture declined amid population growth, land fragmentation, technological changes, and evolving gender task allocation.

+Scholar Robert B. Porter writes Haudenosaunee economies changed drastically in the 1980s with the introduction of entrepreneurs selling cigarettes and gasoline tax-free.
+This resulted in non-Indigenous people travelling to reserves in large numbers, leading to increased profits, jobs and local businesses.
+He notes tribal governments began opening their own businesses as a result, increasing tribal revenue.